 Ludwig says the course was based on a kind of training called Cognitive Behavior Therapy — a mainstay in modern psychotherapy.
 The technique aims to get people to think about the way they think, and to recognize unconscious patterns of thought that produce unhappy life outcomes.

 Unfortunately, within a year after the program ended, its effect seemed to fade.
 Teens in the group who had gone through the training went back to having the same arrest rates as kids who hadn’t gone through the program.
 Ludwig says the researchers are still exploring how to help young people retain the powerful benefits of this sort of psychological training, as part of a range of efforts in Chicago to stem homicide.

-The comment above, “researchers are still exploring how to help young people retain the powerful benefits…” is odd.
-The answer is obvious, in my view: review, review, review!
+The comment above, “researchers are still exploring how to help young people retain the powerful benefits…” is curious.
+The answer is obvious in my view: learn, remember, and review!
 The hitch here is that one must desire to review, and desire is the main distraction thwarting review.
 Therefore, as chapter 64 says, Taking this, the wise person desires non desire.
-Naturally enough, the ‘young and foolish’ haven’t acquired enough wisdom for that yet.
-Oddly, these researchers found the only thing that actually works, yet it they “are still exploring how to help young people…”.
+Naturally enough, the ‘young and foolish’ haven’t acquired enough wisdom for that to sink in.
+These researchers found the only thing that actually works, yet it they “are still exploring how to help young people…”.
 They don’t appear to comprehend the issue deeply enough yet.